wpswings/mwb-bookings-for-woocommerce/README.txt

 == Changelog ==

+= 3.2.2 - Released on 22 November 2024 =
+* Fix: Choose Date Translation issue on calenda
+* New: Compatibility with latest WP[6.7] and WC[9.4.1]

 = 3.2.1 - Released on 01 November 2024 =
 * New: Added setting to Enable Days availabilty and days availability upto Togather
 * New: Implemented new calendar for single calendar days